Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An organization is using AWS CloudTrail, Amazon CloudWatch Logs, and Amazon CloudWatch to send alerts when new access keys are created.
 However, the alerts are no longer appearing in the Security Operations mail box.
 Which of the following actions would resolve this issue?

 - [ ] In CloudTrail, verify that the trail logging bucket has a log prefix configured.
-- [ ] In Amazon SNS, determine whether the "Account spend limit" has been reached for this alert.
+- [ ] In Amazon SNS, determine whether the `Account spend limit` has been reached for this alert.
 - [x] In SNS, ensure that the subscription used by these alerts has not been deleted.
-- [ ] In CloudWatch, verify that the alarm threshold "consecutive periods" value is equal to, or greater than 1.
+- [ ] In CloudWatch, verify that the alarm threshold `consecutive periods` value is equal to, or greater than 1.

-### A Security Engineer must add additional protection to a legacy web application by adding the following HTTP security headers: -Content Security-Policy -X-Frame-Options -X-XSS-Protection The Engineer does not have access to the source code of the legacy web application.
+### A Security Engineer must add additional protection to a legacy web application by adding the following HTTP security headers: `-Content Security-Policy -X-Frame-Options -X-XSS-Protection`.
+The Engineer does not have access to the source code of the legacy web application.
 Which of the following approaches would meet this requirement?

 - [ ] Configure an Amazon Route 53 routing policy to send all web traffic that does not include the required headers to a black hole.
 - [x] Implement an AWS Lambda@Edge origin response function that inserts the required headers.